Error Code 33

 Steps

-1. Turn off power at the breaker or power switch and shut off the gas supply valve Locate your electrical panel and turn the furnace breaker to OFF.
-Find the gas shutoff valve on the gas line leading to the furnace and turn it to the closed (perpendicular to the pipe) position.
+1. Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF.
+Turn the gas shutoff valve to the OFF position (perpendicular to the pipe).
 If you smell gas, leave immediately and call your gas company.

 How to Verify